SAP-samples/cloud-btp-cli-api-codejam/exercises/04-retrieving-parsing-json-output/README.md

     You should see a single key listed (inside of an array), and that key is `datacenters`.

-1. OK, so now the identity function `.` is combined with a [generic object index](https://stedolan.github.io/jq/manual/#GenericObjectIndex:.[%3Cstring%3E]) to give `.["datacenters"]` which is a reference to the value of the `datacenters` property.
-From the output earlier, we know that this is an array (a list of objects, each one representing the detail of a data center).
+1. OK, so let's now combine the identity function `.` with a [generic object index](https://stedolan.github.io/jq/manual/#GenericObjectIndex:.[%3Cstring%3E]) to give `.["datacenters"]` which is a reference to the value of the `datacenters` property.
+From the output earlier, we know that this is an array (here, the array is a list of objects, each object representing the detail of a data center).

-    👉 Try this too, and note the subtle difference in output to what we saw earlier:
+    👉 Do this now, and note the subtle difference in output to what we saw earlier:

     ```bash
     jq '.["datacenters"]' regions.json